0xAndrewBlack/node-mnb/README.md

 ### getMnbStatus()

-Get status and basic infromation about the API.
+Get status and basic information about the API.

 ```json
 {